zcwilt/rest-api/docs/apicontrollers.rst

 Routes
 ------

 zcwilt/rest-api uses resource controllers.
-To define your routes for each controller you want you will need to add the following to your api routes file.
+To define your routes for each controller you want, you will need to add the following to your api routes file.

 ::